glycerine/spin_paxos/README.md

 majorities (quorums) and will fail an operation even even one member goes down.
 Let's leave that topic for another day for now.
 It is a whole other paradigm really.
-It needs a good failure detector beyond mere time-outs (Telegraf from TimescaleDB?).
+It needs a good, eager failure detector beyond mere time-outs (Telegraf from TimescaleDB?).
 This is what Alex is getting at when he mentions "gray failures" are the added challenge